When to Buy a Nursing Bra - Plus, a Handy Guide on Fit, Style & Leakproof Options

 More support

-So, now you know just how necessary nursing bras are, how they work, when to get one, that they can be used for pumping and that the right size can help avoid blocked ducts, take a look at our collection and see which works best for you.
+So, now you know just how necessary nursing bras are, how they work, when to get one, that they can be used for pumping and that the right size can help avoid blocked ducts, shop our collection and bring more joy to feeding time.

 Damage can occur if the underwire is too tight, restrictive, and presses against your breast tissue.
 It's advised to avoid underwire bras during the first trimester of pregnancy and in the first 4-6 weeks postpartum, as this is when breast size tends to fluctuate the most.